joeytwiddle/sexy_scroller.vim/README.md

 - Plugins which use :noauto (TagList for example) will not fire CursorMoved when they actually happen.
 If we then focus the window later, this will lead to late detection and an out-of-date animation being performed.

 - Resizing the window may cause the topline/leftcol to change without firing a CursorMoved event, with the usual consequences.
+This also happens when splitting a window.
+Especially if you have scrolloff set!

 - With 'cursorline' enabled, the cursor will animate after a mouse click, which does not look natural.
 In this case, it should simply jump without any animation.
 I cannot think of any way to fix this.